How to Self-Publish a Graphic Novel

 Now publishing the print version, even though it took a bit of back and forth with Ingram Spark, a very helpful and major print-on-demand company, was relatively straight forward.
 It took a few months to process but by December the paperback was out across the globe in a range of stores.
 It was now time to turn my attention to creating the eBook version – the more technical of the two.

-With eBook formatting there are a few more aspects to consider compared to typesetting.
+With eBook formatting, there are a few more aspects to consider compared to typesetting.
 There are two major eBook formats, multiple types of eReaders, screen sizes and even orientations to bear in mind.
 I always recommend working with a professional when it comes to the technical job of formatting.
-The reading experience is very important indeed and you want to get it spot on for your esteemed readers.
+The reading experience is very important indeed, and you want to get it spot on for your esteemed readers.
 That’s why I took my own advice and turned to Reedsy to find myself the perfect technical formatter for the job.

 For those of you who are new to Reedsy, it’s a clever platform full of accredited publishing professionals.
 From cover designers and editors to formatters and typesetter, whatever stage of the self-publishing process you’re at, Reedsy is one of the best places to find the professional you need.

 I used Reedsy to build a shortlist of formatters, reviewing their prices and skills until I settled on a formatter named Jennifer Cant.
-After sending across all the files it took about three weeks of work and amendments to get the job done.
+After sending all the files, it took about three weeks of work and amendments to get the job done.
 It was all done via Reedsy’s simple dashboard, through which all the messaging, file transfer and also payment was handled.

 The Written Graphic Novel was received very well indeed.
 All my backers are incredibly pleased with what they funded, and so are the readers who have bought it since its release.
 I’m incredibly proud every time I see it on the shelf.
-It may have taken me over two years from concept to celebration, but it was worth it.
+It may have taken me over two years from conception to celebration, but it was worth it.

 If you’re thinking of self-publishing your own graphic novel, then I would highly recommend it.
-With the help of great platforms like Kickstarter and Reedsy, projects like this are very possible indeed, and extremely rewarding.
+With the help of great platforms like Kickstarter and Reedsy, projects like this are very possible indeed, and incredibly rewarding.